 Experienced teachers left with no choice but to accept redundancy as they are pushed down occupational health route or told they will face increased workload, reduced breaks/lunch hour and endless observations/ learning walks. #demoralised @No2Academies @school_hands @cyclingkev— no2academies @ Springfield Primary School, Moseley (@No2Academies) September 20, 2018

-I first began feeling stress in my job in 2006 which was due to bullying at work from my Head of Department.
+I first began feeling stress as a teacher after ten years in the job due to bullying at work from my line manager.
 What I started to do in an attempt to relieve my stress was start smoking!
 I now realise that what I should have done was regular physical activity such as walking, jogging, swimming and cycling (people also suggest mindfulness and meditation).

-My Head of Department was promoted to the leadership team as an Assistant Head and a new Head of Department took over which removed a lot of my stress.
-I gave up smoking and didn’t think about leaving again until Gove started his war on teachers in 2010, workload increased, and then a relatively new Deputy Headteacher began abusing their power, which resulted in a high turnover of staff.
+After a couple of years, my line manager was promoted into the leadership team, which removed a lot of my stress.
+I gave up smoking and didn’t think about leaving again until Gove started his war on teachers in 2010, workload increased, and then a new Deputy Headteacher arrived whereupon things became unpleasant once again.
+One sign of the change was the high turnover of staff.

 I emailed the Deputy Headteacher to point out that there were differences between the written feedback and the verbal feedback.
 For example “Teacher spoke for 25 minutes with little/no opportunity for students to interject.”
 The Deputy Headteacher had informed me in the verbal feedback that I had spoken for 22 minutes, which I disagreed with in the meeting.
 “I know.
 I timed it” was the response.
 Yet, in the written feedback a week later, this had increased by 3 minutes.
 Verbal feedback from pupils was that I talked to them for far less than 22 minutes, let alone 25.
 I also emailed the Assistant Headteacher, who was also present in the observation, to ask if they agreed with the written feedback.
 I received no reply from either the Deputy Headteacher or the Assistant Headteacher to those emails.